wvallen/aggregatedfolds_live/src/posts/260104-where-attention-goes.md

 ---

 **_(noticing the grooves)_**
-*On attention, bodily state, and the quiet difference between drifting and choosing.*
+*On attention, bodily state, and the quiet difference between drifting and choosing*

 Happy New Year.